-PAPYRUS Prevention of Young Suicide is the UK charity that works with people aged 35 and under who are experiencing thoughts of suicide; people who may be concerned for a young person experiencing thoughts of suicide; and any professional who needs a debrief after an encounter with suicide.
+PAPYRUS Youth suicide prevention is the UK charity that works with people aged 35 and under who are experiencing thoughts of suicide; people who may be concerned for a young person experiencing thoughts of suicide; and any professional who needs a debrief after an encounter with suicide.

-PAPYRUS works across the UK to support, equip and influence people and governments to create suicide-safer communities.
+PAPYRUS Youth suicide prevention works across the UK to support, equip and influence people and governments to create suicide-safer communities.

 Suicide is the biggest killer of anyone aged 35 or under in the UK – this is our remit.

 Although our HOPELINEUK service is primarily targeted at those aged 35 and under who are experiencing thoughts of suicide, we will never turn a caller away based on age.
 Instead, we work with any caller to find the right service that can help them.

 Alongside this, we work with concerned others – of any age – who are worried about a young person.
 We also work with professionals, be it teachers, GPs, first responders, councillors – of any age – who have had a recent encounter of suicide and would like to debrief with one of our trained suicide prevention advisers.

 What age group does Papyrus youth suicide prevention work with?